 Tropical storm watch issued for South Florida; Alex expected to form by Friday evening, forecasters say

-FORT LAUDERDALE, Fla. — South Florida is now under a tropical storm watch, according to the National Hurricane Center’s 5 p.m.
-Eastern time update.
+FORT LAUDERDALE, Fla. — South Florida is now under a tropical storm watch as potential Tropical Storm Alex is expected to bring heavy rains and flooding to the state starting Friday evening through Saturday night, according to the National Hurricane Center.

-It’s guaranteed to be a wet weekend in South Florida as system approaching the state from the southeastern Gulf of Mexico now has a 90% chance of developing, according to the hurricane center.
+It’s guaranteed to be a wet weekend in South Florida, according to the hurricane center, as the system approaching the state from the southeastern Gulf of Mexico now has a 90% chance of developing.

-Forecasters are anticipating that the system will become a tropical storm by Friday night.
+Forecasters anticipate that the system will become a tropical storm by Friday night.
 If it forms, it will be Tropical Storm Alex — the Atlantic’s first named storm of 2022.

+All of South Florida also will be under a flood watch from midnight Friday through Sunday morning, the National Weather Service Miami said Thursday evening.
+The rain will hit South Florida starting Friday afternoon through Saturday night, forecasters said.

+As of 8 p.m.
+Thursday, the system had maximum sustained winds of 35 mph and was moving north at 5 mph.
+It was 80 miles north-northwest of Cozumel, Mexico, and 500 miles southwest of Fort Myers.

+The hurricane center predicted the system’s wind speeds will reach a maximum of 50 mph by Sunday evening.

 But there’s some good news, too.
-The disturbance that was being watched near the Bahamas, off Florida’s east coast, remained at a near-zero chance of developing and was headed out to sea away from the U.S., as of Thursday afternoon.
+The disturbance that was being watched near the Bahamas, off Florida’s east coast, remained at a near-zero chance of developing and was headed out to sea away from the U.S.

-Rain is the biggest threat from the system aiming toward Florida and could cause serious flooding, forecasters say.
+“Considerable flash and urban flooding” caused by heavy, continual rain is the biggest threat from the system aiming toward Florida, forecasters say.
+The low pressure system could deliver between 4 to 8 inches of rain starting Friday and continuing through Saturday with maximum totals of 12 inches in some areas.

-“The bottom line is this system, as it moves north, will slowly organize, and it’s very possible we could have a depression perhaps as early as maybe late (Thursday) or first thing Friday,” said AccuWeather senior meteorologist Dan Kottlowski.

-The low pressure system is expected to travel northeast toward Florida and could deliver as much as 8 to 12 inches of rain to some areas.
-The system is expected to cross Florida and into the Atlantic Ocean during the day on Saturday.
+The system is expected to cross the state and into the Atlantic Ocean during the day on Saturday.
+It is expected to be heavily lopsided with the heaviest rain and strongest wind gusts to the east and south of its center, the National Weather Service said.

-As of 5 p.m.
-Thursday, the system currently has maximum sustained winds of 35 mph and is moving north at 5 mph.
-It is currently located 75 miles north-northwest of Cozumel, Mexico, and 505 miles southwest of Fort Myers.
+The parking garages at Las Olas and in the central downtown areas are open free of charge for residents to try to protect their cars from floodwaters, Trantalis said.

+Wind speeds Friday and Saturday have the potential to damage trees and powerlines and cause power outages.
+Isolated tornadoes are also possible late Friday and into Saturday, according to the National Weather Service Miami.

-Tropical storm watches are also in effect for the west coast south of central Longboat Key, Lake Okeechobee, Florida Bay and six Cuban provinces.
+Tropical storm watches are also in effect for the west coast south of central Longboat Key, Lake Okeechobee, Florida Bay, six Cuban provinces and the northwestern Bahamas.
 On the east side of Florida, the watch extends from the Brevard/Volusia county line to the Florida Keys, including the Dry Tortugas.

 Those watches mean the areas may experience tropical-storm-like weather in the next two days, according to the hurricane center.